Below you'll find questions we've identified as the most frequently asked by email or in our discussion forum.

 If you are a New Zealand citizen you usually don't need to apply for a visa to live and work in Australia - a Special Category Visa (SCV) is electronically assigned when you enter Australia with your New Zealand passport.
 This special visa currently permits you to live and work in Australia for as long as you want.

-You don't need to do anything else to legally live and work in Australia (unless you want to become an Australian permanent resident or Australian citizen to qualify for government assistance not available to SCV holders).
+You don't need to do anything else to legally live and work in Australia (unless you want to become an Australian citizen).

 There are two important exceptions to this - you may not be eligible for an SCV if you have criminal convictions, or if you have tuberculosis.
 For more information on eligibility for Special Category Visas, see our Australian visas for New Zealanders page.